close

 What rubber materials can withstand high heat?

 Excessive heat can gradually degrade rubber materials, leading to deteriorating performance and premature failure.
-As such, high-temperature applications require high-temperature-resistant rubber products that offer dependable performance no matter what.
-In this article, Martin’s Rubber provides our guide to the best extreme temperature rubber materials available.
+As such, high-temperature applications require high-temperature, heat-resistant materials that offer dependable performance no matter what.
+Martin’s Rubber, a leading rubber mouldings manufacturer, provides a guide to the best heat-resistant material available.

-Natural rubber should not be used in applications with continuous temperature of above 85 °C. For some high-temperature applications, that simply isn’t high enough.
-However, certain synthetic grades of rubber have been chemically engineered to deliver superlative heat resistance in excess of 300 °C.
+Natural rubber material should not be used in applications with continuous temperatures above 85 °C; for some high-temperature applications, that simply isn’t high enough.
+However, specific synthetic grades of rubber material have been chemically engineered to deliver superlative heat resistance in excess of 300 °C.

-Here is our guide to five of the most impressive high-temperature-resistant rubber materials that we use here at Martin’s Rubber.
+Here is our guide to five of the most impressive high-temperature-resistant rubbers we use here at Martin’s Rubber.
 For more in-depth information, please consult our material properties guide.

 Silicone

-Silicone is the number one extreme temperature rubber available.
-It offers outstanding high-temperature resistance, with some compounds able to withstand temperatures up to 305 °C. Although suitable for applications involving exposure to UV, ozone and weathering, silicone is not recommended in use with specific temperatures and may not always offer the mechanical properties required.
+Silicone is the number one heat resistant rubber material available.
+It offers outstanding high-temperature resistance, with some compounds able to withstand temperatures up to 305°C. Although suitable for applications involving exposure to UV, ozone, and weathering, silicone is not recommended for use at specific temperatures and may not always offer the mechanical properties required.

-Silicone is not a high strength material and tears easily.
-Having said that, we have special compound grades that deliver better tear resistance than standard silicone.
-Fluorosilicone also offers high-temperature stability, but with added chemical resistance.
+Silicone is not a high-strength material, and it tears easily.
+Having said that, we have unique compound grades that deliver better tear resistance than standard silicone.
+Fluorosilicone also offers high-temperature stability but with added chemical resistance.

-FKM is a family of fluoroelastomers commonly referred to by DuPont’s Viton® brand name.
-FKM is an excellent high-temperature-resistant rubber, which retains its good mechanical properties and chemical resistance (oils, fuels, lubricants and most mineral acids), even at extremely high temperatures.
+FKM is a family of fluoroelastomers commonly referred to by DuPont’s Viton brand name.
+FKM is an excellent high-temperature-resistant rubber that retains its good mechanical properties and chemical resistance (oils, fuels, lubricants, and most mineral acids), even at extremely high temperatures.

 CSM (Hypalon)

-CSM also provides excellent resistance to ozone, UV, weathering and corrosive chemicals when cured.
-CSM exhibits good electrical properties, low flammability and low gas permeability.
-However, this high-temperature-resistant rubber material offers relatively poor fuel resistance and low compression set.
+CSM also provides excellent resistance to ozone, UV, weathering, and corrosive chemicals when cured.
+CSM exhibits good electrical properties, low flammability, and low gas permeability.
+However, this high-temperature rubber material offers relatively poor fuel resistance and a low compression set.

 HNBR

-Hydrogenated acrylonitrile-butadiene rubber (HNBR) is a unique elastomer that is derived from conventional nitrile rubber through the hydrogenation of unsaturated bonds in the butadiene.
-HNBR is an exceptionally high-temperature-resistant rubber that can withstand much higher temperatures than conventional nitrile up to +150 °C.
+Hydrogenated acrylonitrile-butadiene rubber (HNBR) is a unique elastomer derived from conventional nitrile rubber by hydrogenating unsaturated bonds in the butadiene.
+HNBR is an exceptionally high-temperature-resistant rubber that can withstand temperatures higher than conventional nitrile up to +150 °C.

-HNBR also offers excellent resistance to oils, fuels, many chemicals, steam and ozone, as well as exceptional tensile and tear strength.
-It also offers good abrasion resistance.
-However, this particular extreme temperature rubber is relatively expensive and incompatible with aromatic oils or polar organic solvents.
+HNBR also offers excellent resistance to oils, fuels, chemicals, steam, and ozone and exceptional tensile and tear strength.
+It also provides good abrasion resistance.
+However, this particular extreme-temperature rubber is relatively expensive and incompatible with aromatic oils or polar organic solvents.

 EPDM